5 Skills That Set Roger Federer Apart From The Rest

 In 2015, Federer covered the least distance per point among the big four (Murray, Nadal, Djokovic, Federer), at only 9.7 meters per point.

 This economy of movement allows Federer to preserve energy during his matches.
-This minimal energy expenditure is increasingly important if a match goes long.
+This minimal energy expenditure is increasingly essential if a match goes long.

-The impression, as others have pointed out, is of weightlessness, gliding; McEnroe is fond of saying that it is Federer’s exceptionally light footwork that has prevented him from injuring his knees on the hard court, like his rival Nadal and so many other men on the tour.
-McEnroe also likes to compare Fed’s footwork to Baryshnikov ’s, and to ballet in general.
+As others have pointed out, the impression is of weightlessness and gliding.
+McEnroe is fond of saying that Federer’s exceptionally light footwork has prevented him from injuring his knees on the hard court, like his rival Nadal and so many other men on the tour.
+McEnroe also likes to compare Fed’s footwork to Baryshnikov’s and to ballet in general.

 #4 - A Superb Forehand

 Federer’s forehand is his weapon of choice.
 It is the sword with which he dispatches his enemies, cutting them down with cold-hearted efficiency.
-He is able to use it in a befuddling number of ways, sometimes playing heavy, other times playing flat, and still other times playing fast.
+He can use it in a befuddling number of ways, sometimes playing heavy, other times playing flat, and still other times playing fast.

 Federer’s ability to mix up his forehand constantly keeps his opponents off balance.
-He avoids set patterns, which prevents opponents from knowing where and how he’s going to hit the ball.
+He avoids set patterns, which prevents opponents from knowing where and how he will hit the ball.

 Just how much does Federer rely on his forehand?
 As The Telegraph notes: